How to nominate for the South Australian Training Awards

 Lifetime Achievement Award

-This award has a specific selection and judging process.
-Nominations for this award are assessed by the South Australian Skills Commission against the eligibility and selection criteria.
-A shortlist of candidates is referred to the Minister for Education, Training and Skills for selection of the award winner.
-Nominees are notified if they have been selected as the recipient of the award, which will be presented at the South Australian Training Award Gala Presentation.
+This Award has a specific selection and judging process.
+Nominations for this Award are assessed by the South Australian Skills Commission against the eligibility and selection criteria.
+A shortlist of candidates is referred to the relevant Minister for selection of the Award winner.
+Nominees are notified if they have been selected as the recipient of the Award and will be presented at the South Australian Training Award Gala Presentation.

 Stage 1